11 Need to Pick a Drone?

 In late 2023, the NDAA of 2024 introduced new regulations that prohibit the use of Federal Funds for any drone manufactured in China.
 Unfortunately, there aren’t a lot of good options right now, but there are a couple worthy of investment for larger grants and contracts.

-Skydio 2+ - The Enterprise Skydio 2+ is not on the BlueSUAS list nor has it been declared NDAA 848 compliant.
+Skydio S2+ - The Enterprise Skydio 2+ is not on the BlueSUAS list nor has it been declared NDAA 848 compliant.
 But it is marketed as ‘US Made’ and that might be sufficient enough for some agency partners.
-The base kit package ($2,000), which includes a controller, hardcase and extra batteries, is the lowest cost NDAA compliant RGB-only mapping drone when supplemented with a tablet and Drone Deploy.
-An all-in-one controller with screen is also available, and can be used for mapping operations with Skydio’s Advanced Autonomy software subscription.
+The base kit package ($5,000), which includes a controller, hardcase and extra batteries, is the lowest cost NDAA compliant RGB-only mapping drone when supplemented with their mapping subscription package (an additional annual fee)

 eBee X - The eBee series are small foam delta-wing drones that has been around for some time.
 In addition to being NDAA 848 compliant, they are also Class 3 compliant for operations over people.
 If you’re operating in big areas with plenty of room, these are a good option.
 Unfortunately, the eBee basic packages start at $11,000 without a payload, which may run an additional $4,000 to $10,000 depending on your needs.